Bitlend-protocol/bitlend-docs/docs/pages/v1/comptroller.md

 Account Liquidity represents the USD value borrowable by a user, before it reaches liquidation.
 Users with a shortfall (negative liquidity) are subject to liquidation, and can’t withdraw or borrow assets until Account Liquidity is positive again.

-For each market the user has [entered](/v2/comptroller#enter-markets) into, their supplied balance is multiplied by the market’s [collateral factor](/v2/comptroller#collateral-factor), and summed; borrow balances are then subtracted, to equal Account Liquidity.
+For each market the user has [entered](/v1/comptroller#enter-markets) into, their supplied balance is multiplied by the market’s [collateral factor](/v1/comptroller#collateral-factor), and summed; borrow balances are then subtracted, to equal Account Liquidity.
 Borrowing an asset reduces Account Liquidity for each USD borrowed; withdrawing an asset reduces Account Liquidity by the asset’s collateral factor times each USD withdrawn.

-Because the Compound Protocol exclusively uses unsigned integers, Account Liquidity returns either a surplus or shortfall.
+Because the Bitlend Protocol exclusively uses unsigned integers, Account Liquidity returns either a surplus or shortfall.

 #### Comptroller